MartinvanDijkhuizen/MartinvanDijkhuizen/README.md

-- 👋 Hi, I’m @MartinvanDijkhuizen
+- 👋 Hi, I'm @MartinvanDijkhuizen
-- 👀 I’m interested in System Dynamics and Construction Management.
+- 👀 I'm a lecturer at Utrecht University of Applied Science
-- 🌱 I’m currently learning Python.
+- 👀 I teach Construction Management,
-- 💞️ I’m looking to collaborate on ...
+- 👀 but I'm also interested in System Dynamics, Structural Engineering, and Electrical Engineering
-- 📫 How to reach me ...
+- 📫 If you want to reach me, send me an email at martin.vandijkhuizen@hu.nl

 <!---
 MartinvanDijkhuizen/MartinvanDijkhuizen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.